 The problem is, sometimes they need to.
 With many items (like a book), consumers never have to think about something going wrong with it.
+Chances are that it will arrive on time, the pages will be printed correctly, and they will have no problem.
 However, for other items like – let’s say a vacuum cleaner – what if it’s defective?
 What if it’s missing a part?
 Would you know what to do?
-Your first instinct might be to navigate to Amazon’s help page, at which point you’re confronted with an image like this:
+Your first instinct might be to navigate to Amazon’s help page, at which point you’re confronted with the image at the top of this article.

-That’s a staggering array of categories to choose from, and often customers will get it wrong or encounter dead ends along the way.
-There are lots of interesting drop-down lists that remind you of the IVR systems of the '90s – you know the ones that said “press one for this and two for that.”
-Who considers this an effective way to serve customers today?
+That’s a staggering array of categories from which to choose, and for the next few minutes I have to think about which category is the best fit, often getting it wrong and encountering dead ends along the way.
+There are lot of interesting drop down lists that remind you of the IVR systems of the 90s – you know the ones that said “press one for this and two for that.”
+Who considers this a very effective way to serve customers today?

-Spoiler alert: No one.
-This is an incredibly frustrating experience for most consumers.
+Spoiler alert: This is an incredibly frustrating experience for most consumers.

-This tells us that their site isn’t laid out in an intuitive way for customers to find the information they’re after.
+What that tells us is that their site isn’t laid out in an intuitive way for customers to find this.
 Why is it so hard to find this number on the site?
 Once it’s found, consumers are greeted with a traditional IVR system that asks them to say why they're calling.
 In some cases, this is great if it’s an issue that can be easily resolved by a machine.
 If it’s more complicated, it requires a human and depending on the time of day, the wait can be several minutes – unless you know a trick.

-One of the tricks that gethuman.com suggests is don’t press or say anything, or press “0.”
+How do you bypass this?
+Well, one of the tricks that gethuman.com suggest is don’t press or say anything, or press “0.”
 When you get a tip like that, you want to try it out.
-So I tried not saying anything and waiting.
+So I tried it out by not saying anything and waiting.
 Within 45 seconds I was able to get someone on the phone.

-Why am I telling you this?
+So, why am I telling you this?
 Because there is a much better way to engage consumers and keep them happy, even in self-service.
 Brands need to make it easy for the consumer to have a conversation with the company.
-Now, if these conversations were completely done by humans they would be fairly onerous and they become an expensive proposition.
+Now, if these conversations were completely done by humans they would be fairly onerous and they become and expensive proposition.
 That’s why we see companies attempting to put layers of self-help everywhere.

 But there’s a better way.
 If you look at what SiriusXM has done, you go can go to the homepage and in the bottom right you’ll see a chat window.
 That is on every page.
 Instead of having to search the site, and then search through categories and guess at where your issue might fit, you can type in your concern using natural language and the bot will respond with the most appropriate answer.
 The technology understands natural language and can determine the consumer’s intent -- in other words, what the consumer is trying to do.